Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Introduction

 In this paper, we argue that demographic-conditioned persuasive generation constitutes a distinct and underexplored evaluation problem for NLG systems.
 Unlike generic generation, targeted messaging requires models to strike a balance between personalization and representational neutrality, making it especially prone to stereotype amplification.
 Moreover, persuasion is not reducible to sentiment or emotional tone alone.
 Persuasive language operates through agentic framing, certainty expression, and directive intent, which determine how strongly a message asserts control, obligation, or action \cite{wang2019persuasion,sap2017connotation}.
 Existing bias audits, which predominantly rely on sentiment, toxicity, or lexical polarity measures \cite{ovalle2023m,sheng2021societal,nozza2021honest}, are therefore insufficient to capture these dimensions.

 These concerns are particularly salient in settings where language models are used for targeted outreach.
 In recent years, microtargeting strategies have become increasingly prominent in social media and digital campaigns \cite{eldar2025political,islam2025aaai,nistor2024thinking}.
-Microtargeting refers to the fine-grained tailoring of messages to specific demographic segments such as age, gender, location, and interests by leveraging extensive user data \cite{islam2025understanding,prummer2020micro,hersh2015,barbu2014advertising}.
-In high-stakes domains such as political, public-interest, and policy communication, microtargeting can improve relevance and engagement but also raises ethical and transparency concerns regarding fairness and accountability in demographically targeted messaging \cite{islam2025post,islam2025uncovering,islam2023analysis}.
+Microtargeting refers to the fine-grained tailoring of messages to specific demographic segments such as age, sex, location, and interests, utilizing extensive user data \cite{islam2025understanding,prummer2020micro,hersh2015,barbu2014advertising}.
+In high-stakes domains such as political, public interest, and policy communication, microtargeting can improve relevance and engagement, but raises ethical and transparency concerns regarding fairness and accountability in demographically targeted messaging \cite{islam2025post,islam2025uncovering,islam2023analysis}.

 To address this gap, we formalize the auditing of demographic-conditioned generation as a new evaluation task and introduce a general, model-agnostic framework for analyzing how linguistic content, style, and persuasive framing vary across demographic targets.
-Our framework disentangles intrinsic demographic bias from context-amplified bias through two complementary generation paradigms. \textbf{Standalone Generation (SG)} isolates latent associations learned by the model by conditioning only on demographic attributes, while \textbf{Context-Rich Generation (CRG)} incorporates thematic and regional cues to approximate realistic microtargeting scenarios.
+Our framework disentangles intrinsic demographic bias from context-amplified bias through \textbf{two} complementary generation paradigms. \textbf{Standalone Generation (SG)} isolates latent associations learned by the model by conditioning only on demographic attributes, while \textbf{Context-Rich Generation (CRG)} incorporates thematic and regional cues to approximate realistic microtargeting scenarios.
 This design enables systematic measurement of \textit{when} and \textit{how} demographic stereotypes surface under increasing contextual pressure.